Circular economy is too important to be co-opted by industry

 Many people are calling for a just, green recovery from the COVID-19 pandemic.
-Investing in natural solutions to climate change, restoring damaged and fragmented ecosystems, strengthening the social safety net and re-thinking flawed economic systems would make us more resilient to current and future crises.
+Investing in natural solutions to climate change, restoring damaged and fragmented ecosystems, strengthening the social safety net and rethinking flawed economic systems would make us more resilient to current and future crises.

 One concept that could help us shift to ecologically sound economic systems is the "circular economy," in which the need to extract resources from undeveloped natural ecosystems is significantly reduced or even eliminated.
-It involves shifting from a take-make-waste society to one where repairing, re-using and re-purposing become standard.
+It involves shifting from a take-make-waste society to one where repairing, reusing and repurposing become standard.

 When a new phrase or concept is introduced to capture a vision of a better world, industrial interests often co-opt it, attempting to portray themselves as "green."
 That's what the Forestry Products Association of Canada is doing in its response to a report calling into question the vast amounts of boreal forest pulped for toilet paper.
 The industry group claims forestry in Canada is "part of the circular economy."